akash-zimble/shopify-discount-app-remix/shopifu-guide.md

 In this step you will be changing the scopes of your app.
 You will be giving the store scopes which are needed for app.

 Change shopify.app.toml ``[access_scopes]``
-After changing these scopes it wont reflect, unless you rel
+After changing these scopes it wont reflect, unless you create new version of your app to do that you need to do ``shopify app deploy``

+When you do that it will show changes and ask wether to confirm or not.

+## 3. Create sample Pages for your app
+Create your app pages in **app/** folder.
+You need to give file names like `*app.***.tsx*` and link those pages in app.tsx using <*Navigate*>